What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 What form do the tutorials take?
 Hendrix's tutorials are modeled after Oxford University tutorials, but tailored to the specific

 features of Hendrix.
-With one professor per two to four students, the tutorials
+With one professor per one to three students, the tutorials

 in literature and language foster deep, individualized exploration of their